Employee Feedback

 • Part of a problem that goes beyond the individual worker

-• Issues that are important to the manager, but which don’t reflect any problems with productivity or behavior
+• Issues that are important to the manager, but that don’t reflect any problems with productivity or behavior

 To make the most out of an important opportunity, feedback should instead focus on the following elements:

 Actionable.
-Feedback needs to go somewhere – a change in behavior, improvement through reskilling/upskilling, asking for help, etc. As part of their advice, managers should not only mention what the problem is but also how to fix it.
+Another way of describing constructive feedback is its purpose of “going somewhere” – a change in behavior, improvement through reskilling/upskilling, asking for help, etc. As part of their advice, managers should not only mention what the problem is but also how to fix it.

 Consistent.
 There should be agreement among managers about what constitutes good performance.
 If an employee thinks they are doing great, but a new boss brings the roof down on them, that’s a managerial problem.
 Managers need to communicate and establish standards, plus consult with each other before giving feedback to new charges.